zturtledog/joymap/README.md

 # joymap

-a mappings engine for nintendo switch joycons (joycons must be bluetooth paired (should be universal but guaranteed on windows))/ some programs will steal focus from the program, sometimes there are workarounds. this program also doesn't work very well.
+a mappings engine for nintendo switch joycons (joycons must be bluetooth paired (should be universal but guaranteed on windows))/ some programs will steal focus from the program, sometimes there are workarounds. this program also doesn't work very well./ if the joycon times out, restart the program.

 ## typing with joycons
 to enter typeing mode press sl on the left joycon.\